Rudra-Mittal/Loki-Git-/README.md

 Example
 bash
 # Initialize a new Loki repository
-./loki init
+loki init

 # Add a file to the staging area
-./loki add example.txt
+loki add example.txt

 # Commit the changes
-./loki commit "Initial commit"
+loki commit "Initial commit"

 # View the commit log
-./loki log
+loki log

 # Show the differences between the current commit and the previous commit
-./loki diff
+loki diff
 Contributing
 Feel free to submit issues and pull requests.
 For major changes, please open an issue first to discuss what you would like to change.